solana-labs/solana/docs/src/api/http.md

 Although not a JSON RPC API, a `GET /health` at the RPC HTTP Endpoint provides a health-check mechanism for use by load balancers or other network infrastructure.
-This request will always return a HTTP 200 OK response with a body of "ok", "behind" or "unknown" based on the following conditions:
+This request will always return a HTTP 200 OK response with a body of "ok", "behind" or "unknown":

-1. If the node is within `HEALTH_CHECK_SLOT_DISTANCE` slots from the latest cluster confirmed slot, "ok" is returned.
+- `ok`: The node is within `HEALTH_CHECK_SLOT_DISTANCE` slots from the latest cluster confirmed slot
-2. If the node is behind more than `HEALTH_CHECK_SLOT_DISTANCE` slots from the latest cluster confirmed slot, an error is returned that will contain more information about far behind the node is.
+- `behind { distance }`: The node is behind `distance` slots from the latest cluster confirmed slot where `distance > HEALTH_CHECK_SLOT_DISTANCE`
-3. If the node is unable to determine its' health, an error is returned.
+- `unknown`: The node is unable to determine where it stands in relation to the cluster

 ## JSON RPC API Reference